ChainSafe/forest/blockchain/consensus/deleg_cns/README.md

 mkdir -p genesis-files
 ```

-The first file we generate will be the `preseal.json`, which contain the worker keys to that we want to put in the `genesis.json` file later.
+The first file we generate will be the `preseal.json`, which contains the worker keys to that we want to put in the `genesis.json` file later.

 ```bash
 docker run -it --rm \